SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 		equals: 2
 ```

 The following scenario is also interesting.
-It shows that each block has a specific defining context that different temporary variables and that the second context is nested into the first one (see Figure *@nonlocalvariable2@*).
+It shows that each block has a specific defining context that different temporary variables and that the second context is nested into the first one (see Figures *@nonlocalvariable2@* and *@nonlocalvariableScreen@*).

 ![ Temporaries  in `[ tempMethod + tempBlock ]`. %anchor=nonlocalvariable2 ](./figures/ReadNonLocalTemp2.pdf)